massivelines/frontend-test-react/README.md

 # Readme

-To run this app, you should clone the repo down locally.
+To run this app, you should fork this repo to your Github profile and clone that repo down locally.

+When you want to turn in your Challenge, create a PR with your cloned repo to the PMG repo.

 Then run `npm install`